nionis/freedom-kit/README.md

 [quick walkthrough demo](https://youtu.be/GD5L1Oiqlz4)

+## Gist

+- **Problem:** We can't expect everyday people to know what breaks, or leaks their privacy.
+If someone wants to share information privately, right now it requires a complicated set of tools to make it so, IF they can set it up correctly.
+- **Solution:** A binary that encapsulates everything you need to remain private, with guardrails to ensure you don't screw up.
+- **Impact:** Makes the web a safer place for everyone who wants to share their thoughts, and problems to the world.

 ## Features

 - **Anonymous Blog**: Run your own Ghost blog accessible via TOR hidden service (.onion address)